ruby/www.ruby-lang.org/en/documentation/faq/1/index.md

 ### Which is correct, “Ruby” or “ruby”?

 Officially, the language is called “Ruby”.
 On most systems, it is invoked using the command `ruby`.
-It's OK to use ruby instead of Ruby.
+It's OK to use “ruby” instead of “Ruby”.

-Please don't use RUBY as the language name.
+Please don't use “RUBY” as the language name.

 Originally, or historically, it was called “ruby”.